Innoactive/Creator-Base-Template/readme.md

 # Introduction

-The Hub Training Module is an additional module of the Innoactive Hub that allows you to train your employees safely and cost-efficiently around the globe.
-Unlike other VR training building solutions, our product considers the complete lifecycle of virtual trainings, including the creation, the maintainability, and the delivery of the applications.
-It's designed for large enterprises who need to train complex human-machine-interaction processes
+The Hub Training module is a part of the Innoactive Hub SDK.
+It's designed for large enterprises who train complex human-machine interaction processes.
+With it, you can train employees remotely, safely, and cost-efficiently.
+Our solution covers the complete lifecycle of virtual training applications, including their creation, maintenance, and distribution to the final user.

 There are two user roles: a template developer and a training designer.
-Training designer is a person who has no deep technical knowledge.
-Training module is very powerful and flexible tool, but it requires adjustments to meet designer's needs.
-These adjustments are done by a template developer and are shipped in a form of a training template.

-Templates hide the complexity from training designers.
-All they should work with are basic Unity concepts and Workflow Editor / Step Inspector, which are GUI tools for creating a training.
+Training designers do not have to possess a deep technical knowledge.
+They use basic Unity tools to setup a testing environment, and the visual programming tools to create a training course.

+ The Training Module is a powerful and flexible tool that requires initial configuration.
+Before a training designer could use it, a template designer should adjust the Training Module to meet their company's needs.

-This project is an Innoactive template.
-In the following chapters it will be described to how to create a similar one.
-You may use this project as a reference to validate your progress through this tutorial.
+This project is an exemplary template.
+The following chapters describe to how to create a similar one.
+Use this project as a reference to validate your progress through this tutorial.
+Feel free to modify or discard it to create your own: this template is not meant to be extended.

+This document is intended for training developers.

 # Initial setup

 ## Setup the Hub SDK

-Hub SDK is a collection of useful modules for the development of multi-user VR applications based on the Innoactive Hub.
-Please, check the [pre-requisites](http://docs.hub.innoactive.de/articles/sdk-setup.html#prerequisites) and follow the [instructions](http://docs.hub.innoactive.de/articles/sdk-setup.html#importing-the-hub-sdk) to install it.
+Hub SDK is used for the development of Innoactive Hub VR applications.
+Please, check the [pre-requisites](http://docs.hub.innoactive.de/articles/sdk-setup.html#prerequisites) and follow the [instructions](http://docs.hub.innoactive.de/articles/sdk-setup.html#importing-the-hub-sdk) to set it up.

 ## Install VR SDKs

-In addition, install the SDKs of the VR headsets you're working with.
+Install the SDKs of the VR headsets you're working with.
 For example, [SteamVR](https://github.com/Innoactive/SteamVR).

 ## Import the Training Module

-Latest stable version can be found at [Innoactive Hub Developer Portal](http://developers.innoactive.de/components/).
+Latest stable version can be found at [Innoactive Hub Developer Portal](http://developers.innoactive.de/components/#training-module).

 # What is a training

-The training is a linear sequence of steps that are executed one after another and cannot be skipped.
+The training is a linear sequence of chapters.
+You can start a training from any chapter.
+Each chapter starts where the previous ends.
+If a trainee has to drill a hole in a wall in a first chapter, the hole will be there when you load the second chapter.

+Each chapter consists of steps.
+Steps are connected to each other via transitions.

-Every step consists of a collection of behaviors and conditions.
+Every step consists of a collection of behaviors and transitions.

 Behaviors are actions that are executed independently from the trainee.
-For example; a behavior can play an audio or move an object from one point to another.
+For example, a behavior can play an audio or move an object from one point to another.

+Every transition defines the next step of a training and contains a collection of conditions.

 A condition checks that a trainee has performed a certain action.
 With conditions you define actions that a trainee must perform.
 Once a condition is completed, it can't become incomplete again.

+When all behaviors are completed When all conditions of a transition are completed, the next step of a chapter starts.

 Behaviors and conditions communicate with objects on a scene through their training properties.
-A training property is an abstraction that hides a concrete implementation from the training: e. g. `GrabbedCondition` is only concerned if its target object is currently grabbed, but it doesn't care how exactly `GrabbableProperty` determines it.
+A training property defines what actions are available for its scene object: for example, `GrabbableProperty` will inform `GrabbedCondition` that a trainee has grabbed the object.

 Conditions and behaviors use `TrainingObjectReference` and `TrainingPropertyReference<TProperty>` classes to reference training objects and their properties.
-References locate training objects by their unique name, preventing tight coupling between trainings and scenes.

-A step is completed when all of its behaviors have finished their execution and all its conditions are met.
+Never use Unity game objects directly.

 # Create a simplest training template

-A simplest template would consist of a single scene.
-This scene would contain Innoactive Hub SDK configuration, preconfigured VR headset, and an object with a single script that would load a training.
+A simplest template consists of a single scene.
+That scene contains Innoactive Hub SDK and Training Module configuration, preconfigured VR headset, and an object with a single script that would load a training.

 All that a training designer would have to do only two steps:

 1) Copy the scene and populate it with training objects he needs.